-Developed markets represented approximately 40.8% of the Group's 2017 revenue and developing markets represented 59.2% of its 2017 revenue.
-The Group's developing markets include Argentina, Brazil, Bolivia, China, Colombia, Ecuador, El Salvador, Honduras, India, Mexico, Mozambique, Nigeria, Paraguay, Peru, Russia, South Africa, Tanzania, Ukraine and Zambia.
+Developed markets represented approximately 43.1% of the Group's 2018 revenue and developing markets represented 56.9% of its 2018 revenue.
+The Group's developing markets include Argentina, Bolivia, Brazil, China, Colombia, Ecuador, El Salvador, Honduras, India, Mexico, Mozambique, Nigeria, Paraguay, Peru, South Africa, Tanzania, Uganda, Vietnam and Zambia.

-Strong brand portfolio with global brands, multi-country brands and local brands
+Strong brand portfolio with global, multi-country and local brands

-The Group's strong brand portfolio addresses a broad range of demand for different types of beer, comprises three brand categories:
+The Group's strong brand portfolio addresses a broad range of demand for different types of beer, comprises three categories:

-- Global brands: Capitalising on common values and experiences which appeal to consumers across borders, the Group's three global brands, Budweiser, Corona and Stella Artois, have the strength to be marketed worldwide: - Multi-country brands: With a strong consumer base in their home market, the Group's multi-country brands, Beck's, Castle Lager, Castle Lite, Hoegaarden and Leffe, bring international flavour to selected markets, connecting with consumers across continents; and - Local brands: Offering locally popular tastes, local brands such as Aguila, Bud Light, Cass, Cristal, Harbin, Skol Victoria and Victoria Bitter connect particularly well with consumers in their home markets.
+- Global brands: Capitalising on common values and experiences which appeal to consumers across borders, the Group's three global brands, Budweiser, Corona and Stella Artois, have recognition and appeal worldwide in a significant number of markets globally; - Multi-country brands: Building from a strong consumer base in their home market, the Group's multi-country brands, Beck's, Castle Lager, Castle Lite, Hoegaarden and Leffe, bring international flavour to selected markets, connecting with consumers across continents; and - Local brands: Offering locally popular tastes, local brands such as Aguila, Bud Light, Carlton Draught, Cass, Cristal, Harbin, Poker, Skol and Victoria connect particularly well with consumers in their home markets.

-With well over 500 brands, 19 of which had an estimated retail sales value of over USD 1 billion in 2017, the Group believes its portfolio is the strongest in the industry.
-Seven of the Group's brands - Budweiser, Bud Light, Stella Artois, Skol, Corona, Aguila and Brahma - are ranked among the Global Top Ten most valuable beer brands by BrandZTM.
+With well over 500 brands, 18 of which had an estimated retail sales value of over USD 1 billion in 2018, the Group believes its portfolio is the strongest in the industry.
+Eight of the Group's brands - Budweiser, Bud Light, Stella Artois, Corona, Skol, Brahma, Aguila and Modelo - are ranked among the Global Top Ten most valuable beer brands by BrandZTM.

-The Group's passion for brewing was evidenced by the 191 awards it won around the world in 2017, making it the most awarded brewer at major international beer competitions.
+The Group's passion for brewing was evidenced by the 377 awards it won around the world in 2018, making it the most awarded brewer at major international beer competitions.
 The Group continues to focus on creating the highest quality beers to meet consumer needs across a wide variety of occasions.

 The Group's strategy is to focus its attention on its core to premium brands.
-As a result, the Group makes clear brand choices and seeks to invest in those brands that build deep connections with consumers and meet their needs.
+As a result, the Group makes clear brand choices and seeks to invest behind brands that build deep connections with consumers and meet their needs.
 The Group seeks to replicate its successful brand initiatives, market programmes and best practices across multiple geographic markets.

-See Section 5 (Description of the Issuer - Principal Activities and Products) for further details on the Group's brand portfolio, including information on the Group's near beer, no alcohol beer and lower alcohol beer, soft drinks and other alcoholic beverage categories.
+See "Description of the Issuer - Principal Activities and Products" for further details on the Group's brand portfolio, including information on the Group's near beer, no alcohol beer and lower alcohol beer, soft drinks and other alcoholic beverage categories.